 Local League Basics from LWVMA

-Where We Stand LWVMA Positions as of July 2013
+Where We Stand League Positions from LWVMA

 It was decided that the consensus on the question on the foundation budget applied to both district schools and charter schools, and the position developed from that question belongs as an addition to the Statewide Standards section at the beginning of our education position.
 Therefore, the following addition, shown bold and underlined, is added at that point: